 Whether a Maryland court would reach the same conclusion, or whether the legislature might enact laws on this issue, are unknown at this time.
 If not, then the parties, and the court, would have to consider arguments as novel as the question.
 Regardless, if you have executed a DPA, it is time to dust it off and see whether it matches your and your spouse’s wishes if you have married since you signed the DPA.

-Please contact Ferrier R. Stillman, co-chair of the family law department, at email or 410.752.9731, if you have any questions or would like additional information on DPAs or any other aspect of Maryland family law.
+Please contact Ferrier R. Stillman, co-chair of the family law group, at email or 410.752.9731, if you have any questions or would like additional information on DPAs or any other aspect of Maryland family law.

 This information has been prepared by Tydings for informational purposes only and does not constitute legal advice.